Sudharsan2k20/Sudharsan2k20/README.md

 <div align="center">

- 🔭 Associate Test Engineer at Tristha Global, Former Back-end Developer at APA Engineering
+ 🔭 Associate Test Engineer at Tristha Global, Former Back-end Developer at APA Engineering.

  🌱 I used to learn different things on a daily purpose.